Police: 3 killed in shooting at St. Louis high school

-ST. LOUIS (AP) — Six people were injured Monday morning in a shooting inside a St. Louis high school.
+ST. LOUIS (AP) — A gunman broke into a St. Louis high school Monday morning, fatally shooting a woman and a teenage girl and injuring six others before police killed him in an exchange of gunfire.

 The shooting just after 9 a.m. at Central Visual and Performing Arts High School forced students to barricade doors and huddle in classroom corners, jump from windows and run out of the building to seek safety.
-Within minutes, the school was surrounded by dozens of police vehicles.
+One terrorized girl said she was eye-to-eye with the shooter before his gun apparently jammed and she was able to run out.

-St. Louis Public Schools said on Twitter that the shooter was “quickly stopped” by police.
-A tweet from the police department said the shooter was in custody.
-No further details about the shooter were immediately released.
+Speaking at a news conference, Police Commissioner Michael Sack said the shooter was about 20 years old but did not provide a name for him or his victims.
+He declined to say if the woman killed was a teacher.

-The FBI said in a statement later Monday morning that there was no longer an “immediate threat” at the school.
-Police told TV stations at the scene that the six injured included one person who suffered cardiac arrest, and the others suffered gunshot or shrapnel wounds.
-KTVI-TV, citing police, reported that the shooter was among the injured.
+St. Louis Schools Superintendent Kelvin Adams said seven security guards were in the school at the time, each at an entry point of the locked building.
+One of the guards noticed the man was trying to get in at a locked door, but couldn't.
+The guard notified school officials and ensured that police were contacted, Sack said.

 One student, 16-year-old Taniya Gholston, told the St. Louis Post-Dispatch she was in a room when the shooter entered.